AWS Encrypting Data at Rest – Whitepaper – Certification

 • Model B is similar to Model A where the encryption method is managed by you

-• Model B differs in the approach to Model A where the keys are maintained in AWS CloudHSM rather than than the on-premise key storage system
+• Model B differs in the approach to Model A where the keys are maintained in AWS CloudHSM rather than the on-premise key storage system

 • Only you have access to the cryptographic partitions within the dedicated HSM to use the keys